QPThree/101d1/README.md

-# Quentin's Lab 102 Reading Notes
+# Quentin's CF 102 Reading Notes

-My reading notes are here for the following reaasons:
+This site will act as a one stop shop for my reading notes from CF 102.
+The purposes of this site includes:

-1. Take notes of what I read so I can further digest the material
+1. Further Digest Reading Material
-2. Practice working with git and github
+2. Practice With Git and Github
-3. I will edit this soon....
+3. Submit Assignments

 ## Q's Notes